Nesting statistics in the O(n) loop model on random planar maps: Introduction

-We also relate the asymptotic of our findings for large number of loops and volume, to extreme nesting in ${\rm CLE}_{\kappa}$ in the plane.
-The large deviations functions, obtained here for nesting on random planar maps, are shown to be rigorously identical to some transforms in Liouville quantum gravity, of the Euclidean large deviations functions for ${\rm CLE}_{\kappa}$ as obtained in Ref. \cite{MWW}, via a somehow subtle resurgence and extension of the KPZ relation.
+We also relate the asymptotics of our results in the critical scaling limit of large number of loops and large volume, to extreme nesting in ${\rm CLE}_{\kappa}$ in a bounded planar domain in $\mathbb C$, as obtained by Miller, Watson and Wilson in Ref. \cite{MWW}, who built on earlier works \cite{JCR,Cardy2003,Dubedat,KW04,SSW}.
+The large deviations functions, obtained here for nesting on random planar maps, are rigorously shown to be identical to some transforms, in Liouville quantum gravity, of the Euclidean large deviations functions for ${\rm CLE}_{\kappa}$ in the disk, as obtained in Ref. \cite{MWW}, which we also generalise to the Riemann sphere.
+These transforms represent subtle extensions of the KPZ relation.
+By matching continuous sets of critical exponents, {\it i.e., multifractal spectra}, our results strongly support the conjecture that CLE observed in Liouville quantum gravity describes the scaling limit of the loop ensemble on large maps carrying a critical $O(n)$ model.